Stomach Cancer

 Gastrectomy: partial/ total gastrectomy

 • A gastrectomy is the most common surgery to treat stomach cancer.
-A gastrectomy is the removal of all or part of the stomach through an incision in the abdomen.
+A gastrectomy is the removal of all or part of the stomach and nearby lymph nodes.
+The oesophagus is reconnected to the small intestine.
 Sometimes other organs or structures like the spleen or omentum are also removed during gastrectomy.

 • There are different types of gastrectomy.
 A total gastrectomy removes the whole stomach.
-A partial gastrectomy removes part of the stomach, usually the upper (proximal) or lower (distal) half.
+A partial gastrectomy removes part of the stomach, either the upper (proximal) or lower (distal) half.

 Lymph node dissection